citoverse/cito/cran-comments.md

+# Version 1.0.2
+## cito submission 1 2023/22/9
+This is a major update, several functionalities such as bootstrapping for uncertainties or additional xAI methods were added.
+Moreover, several bugs were fixed, documentation was improved, and 3 vignettes were added.

+We would also like to announce a change of maintainer: Maximilian Pichler, co-author of cito, will take over the position of maintainer.

+Old maintainer:
+Christian Amesöder, Christian.Amesoeder@informatik.uni-regensburg.de

+New maintainer:
+Maximilian Pichler, maximilian.pichler@biologie.uni-regensburg.de

+### Successfull R CMD checks under

 # Version 1.0.1
 ## cito submission 1 2022/03/10
 This is a minor update, fixing a few bugs in the ALE and PDP functions,